-SCREEN: To be provided by Authors: Live Imaging being activated, then imaging settings being altered/ROIs being visualized
+SCREEN: To be provided by Authors: Live Imaging being activated, then imaging settings being altered/ROIs being visualized <We do not have a screen video for this – but there should be lots of scenes like this on video!>

-Imaging Region Definition
+Imaging Region Definition 6.0.
+Acquire overviews at higher resolution to find target structures.
+6.0.1 WIDE and/or SCREEN: Rectangular SEM image outline being dragged, then acquisition with higher resolution parameters being started JoVE_SCREEN_61847_Step6.0.1.SetUpSEMOverview 6.0.2 SCREEN (speed up, please): image mosaic recording JoVE_SCREEN_61847_Step6.0.2.RecordSEMOverview

 If only a few sections need to be imaged, use Zoomable Viewer to view all of the acquired images in their original relative locations [1].

-WIDE: Talent selecting Zoomable Viewer/viewing sections, with monitor visible in frame
+WIDE: Talent selecting Zoomable Viewer/viewing sections, with monitor visible in frame JoVE_SCREEN_61847_Step6.1.1.1ZoomInOnAreaOfInterestInSection.mp4 JoVE_SCREEN_61847_Step6.1.1.2FindAoI10Sections further.mp4 JoVE_SCREEN_61847_Step6.1.1.3FoundAoIshowingTargetStructures.mp4 JoVE_SCREEN_61847_Step6.1.1.4FContinuationOfPrevious.mp4

 Once a section that should be imaged at high resolution has been identified, click and drag to create an imaging region.
 Then select high resolution imaging settings and store the settings in a template [1-TXT].

-SCREEN: To be provided by Authors: Imaging region being created, high resolution imaging settings being selected, then settings being stored TEXT: Re-use template for subsequent sections
+SCREEN: To be provided by Authors: Imaging region being created, high resolution imaging settings being selected, then settings being stored TEXT: Re-use template for subsequent sections <No screen video for template, hopefully this action has been captured on camera!> JoVE_SCREEN_61847_Step6.2.1.1ReUseTemplateOnSonsecutiveSections.mp4

 To find particularly small or hard to detect rare events, use the high resolution imaging settings on every tenth section or on one section per ribbon to manually create an imaging region and acquire the images [1].